 Limits are important for children because they teach kids what to expect about reality.
 As they go through the educational system, get jobs, have friendships, and romantic relationships, there will always be limits.

 Life sets limits on all of us and learning to live happily and effectively within them is a skill we acquired through our childhood experiences.
 But many parents are unwilling or unable to set and maintain limits.

 Recently, I counseled a single father whose six years old son regularly goes to bed between 11:30 pm and midnight.
 Falling asleep in front of the TV set with his dad.
 Dad says “Ryan just doesn’t want to go to bed and I can’t stand for him to be mad at me.”

-Another client complain about the money she was spending on her two children both an elementary school.
+Another client complain about the money she was spending on her two children both in elementary school.
 She explain that she couldn’t go anywhere without having to stop at Walmart or the mall to buy something for the kids.
 If she didn’t, they’d throw a fit.

 Still another recent example comes from an executive mom who works 60 to 70 hours a week.
-Leaving almost of the childcare to an au-pair to listen her guilt she does whatever kids want on weekends.
+Leaving almost all of the childcare to an au-pair to listen to her guilt she does whatever kids want on weekends.
 Now, three years later, mom says “my daughter thinks she is my boss.”

-- Anxiety about repeating your parents mistakes, so you overcompensate.
+- Anxiety about repeating your parent’s mistakes, so you overcompensate.

 - Fear that the consequences of your kid’s choices will traumatize them.

 - Afraid that they will be harmed by their upsets.

 - Fear that your kids won’t like you when you stick to your decision.